open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 3. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
-   > **Note**: Now a default RabbitMQ server will be deployed along with nuve, but you can customized the scripts to utilize any existing RabbitMQ server.
-RabbitMQ service should be started prior to all MCU cluster nodes.
+   > **Note**: Now a default RabbitMQ server will be deployed along with nuve in scripts, but you can choose any other existing RabbitMQ server.
+Make sure RabbitMQ service is started prior to all MCU cluster nodes.

 4. Initialize and run MCU manager nuve and the sample application on the primary machine.